neonmoe/fae/README.md

 ## Cargo features
 - The **glutin** feature implements the `window` mod, which allows for easy window creation using glutin, with all the required OpenGL context wrangling done for you.
+This is enabled by default.
 - The **glfw** feature is an alternative to the **glutin** feature, implementing the same API.
 Please see the *Glfw notes* section before using.